harunm1/Personal-Finance-Tracker/README.md

 One of the most significant lessons concerned our approach to testing and development methodology.
 Our team did not adopt test-driven development during the early stages, opting instead to implement functionality first and introduce tests retrospectively.
 While this approach allowed for rapid initial development, it introduced additional complexity later when validating the system’s correctness.
 Writing tests after the fact revealed design shortcomings, including tightly coupled components, unclear module boundaries, and untested edge cases, which required extensive refactoring to address.
 For example, certain state-handling functions in the GUI relied on assumptions that were not easily decoupled for testing, necessitating the creation of additional abstractions to make the tests feasible.
 This experience reinforced that testing is not solely a verification mechanism but also an integral part of system design, encouraging modularity, clearer interfaces, and more deliberate architectural decisions.
 When combined with Rust’s strong type system, ownership model, and compile-time guarantees, adopting TDD from the beginning would likely have prevented a number of these issues, improved code correctness, and reduced technical debt, enhancing confidence in both individual components and the system as a whole.

 A further lesson emerged from our experience with data modeling and database interactions.
-Leveraging an Object-Relational Mapping library to interface with a SQLite database greatly simplified the process of handling persistent data while also encouraging a clean and modular project structure.
+Leveraging Object-Relational Mapping to interface with a SQLite database greatly simplified the process of handling persistent data while also encouraging a clean and modular project structure.
 Expressing queries, schema definitions, and migrations directly in Rust reduced boilerplate code, allowed the compiler to catch errors early, and made the overall system easier to reason about.
 At the same time, our early decisions regarding core data models highlighted the importance of deliberate planning.
 Several Rust structs were initially defined to anticipate future features but ended up unused as the project evolved, necessitating the use of allow dead code annotations to suppress compiler warnings.
 This underscored the value of aligning planned models with actual system requirements and demonstrated that periodic review and refactoring of data structures is crucial to maintain clarity and reduce unnecessary complexity.
 Rust’s strict compiler feedback provided a continuous reminder of the need for intentional design and offered guidance for removing redundant abstractions, thereby reinforcing disciplined coding practices and emphasizing the balance between anticipating future needs and adhering to current functionality.

 Working with Rust’s graphical user interface ecosystem, particularly through the egui library, proved to be another area of substantial learning.
 While Rust is often associated with systems programming or backend development, building a GUI application revealed its suitability for interactive, user-facing software.
 The immediate-mode GUI paradigm of egui integrated naturally with Rust’s ownership and borrowing model, allowing clear management of application state while ensuring memory safety.
 Handling user interactions, updating the interface dynamically, and maintaining consistent state across multiple components required careful attention to explicit data flow and state encapsulation.
 This experience emphasized the versatility of Rust and its ability to support performant applications without compromising safety or maintainability.
 It also reinforced software design principles such as separation of concerns, predictability in state transitions, and careful handling of mutable data, demonstrating that Rust can serve as a strong foundation for both low-level and high-level application development.